hindu-comm/weblogs/manasataramgini/2015/09/2015-09-18_the-social-phantasmagorical-and-historical-journey.md

 a piece with him.
 Hence, he decided to deploy one of his new cannons based on the Russian models originally commissioned by Czar Peter and fired a 12 centimeter lead ball at the pillar.
-But praise be to the gods\!
+But praise be to the gods!
 The ball rebounded off the pillar without breaking it and smashed into the Quwwat-ul-Islam damaging it.
 Not wanting to be seen as a masjid-breaker Nadir discontinued his attempts to break the pillar.”

-Lootika: “That is rather remarkable not only is the pillar rustless but it withstood cannon shot and gave the marūnmatta-duṣṭa-s a fitting back-hurl\!
-Praise be to the great Vikramāditya\!”
+Lootika: “That is rather remarkable not only is the pillar rustless but it withstood cannon shot and gave the marūnmatta-duṣṭa-s a fitting back-hurl!
+Praise be to the great Vikramāditya!”

 ◊◊◊◊◊◊◊